 - The circumstances of your three previous DUIs and even of DUIs prior to the 10-year "look back" period.

-While there may be additional punishments or terms of probation, certain elements might be avoided in a plea bargain.
+While there may be additional punishments or terms of probation, certain elements might be also avoided via a plea bargain.
 Here is what a typical 4th time DUI sentence looks like in California where Great Bodily Injury was not Inflicted:

 - 16 months, two years, or three years in County Jail;